Rigs-to-Reefs: Decommissioning a platform

 Officially, decommissioning an oil rig is the act of removal according to regulatory requirements and includes flushing, plugging and cementing wells to make them safe.
 Decommissioning is complicated by factors such as cost, safety, operational duration, environmental issues, risk, experience, and historical relationship between operator and state.

 As part of decommissioning, the operator must deal with the shell mound that collects on the bottom surrounding the rig.
 The mound forms on the pile of cuttings discharged from the original drilling operations, shells that have fallen from the platform's underwater structure, and material that has fallen and/or leaked from the platform, occasionally mixed with well seepage.
 Mounds can contain significant levels of toxic metals including, arsenic, cadmium, chromium, copper, nickel, PCBs, lead, zinc, and poly-nuclear hydrocarbons.
 Removing the rig structure does not eliminate the need to address the mound.

 The method of decommissioning depends on water depth and structure type and is a three-step process that includes planning, permitting, and implementation.
 A party other than the operator usually administers the process.

 In Louisiana, costs as well as the risk involved are the primary factors in determining how to decommission rigs.
 If the savings are large enough, the operator typically chooses reefing and donates 1/2 the savings to maintain the reef.
 Decommissioning a shallow water rig typically costs $10–15 million so the amounts can be substantial.
 The Louisiana Artificial Reef program from its inception through 1998 received roughly $9.7 million in donations and has not taken taxpayer money.

 Methods of reefing

 Severing the rig from the bottom using explosives is the easiest approach, but has the potential to harm marine life.
 This potential is greatly reduced if the explosives are all placed deep below the seafloor.
 Current requirements place the explosives a minimum of 5 m below the seafloor which eliminates the threat to all but the closest sea turtles.
 National Oceanographic and Atmospheric Administration (NOAA) National Marine Fisheries Service (NMFS) marine observers and helicopter surveys hours preceding the event keep most sea turtles away from the area.
 Alternatively, commercial divers can use mechanical and abrasive cutters, which preserves marine life, but places the divers at considerable risk.

-Reefing involves one of three methods.:
+Reefing involves one of four methods.: